 MacBook users may want to consider how much apps drain their battery life.
 Thankfully, they have nothing to worry about with Safari, which manages memory and energy usage well.

 Newer Macs don’t use much energy anyway.
-Apple Silicon chips like the M1, M2, and M3 are energy-efficient to such an extent that they can easily handle web browsing without putting strain on your battery.
+Apple Silicon chips like the M1, M2, M3, and M4 are energy-efficient to the extent that they can easily handle web browsing without straining the battery.

 4. Privacy and security of Safari